Chelsea's Thomas Tuchel is mastering the chaos, but are Rüdiger and Co. set to leave? | DW | 18.03.2022

 How Tuchel must wish he had the joys of another Premier League German, Jürgen Klopp, whose surging Liverpool side are suddenly back in the Premier League title race with a stuttering Manchester City.

 Tuchel has said he is committed to Chelsea until the end of the season, when a sale is likely to be agreed after Abramovich pre-empted the British sanctions by announcing his intention to walk away.
-The owners of Major League Baseball's Chicago Cubs are among those interested.
+The owners of Major League Baseball's Chicago Cubs are among those interested in the West London club.

-But the uncertainty surrounding the club must surely have spooked the players, especially those who had already been linked with a move from Stamford Bridge including Germany defender Antonio Rüdiger and forward Timo Werner.
+But the uncertainty surrounding Chelsea must surely have spooked the players, especially those who had already been linked with a move from Stamford Bridge, including Germany defender Antonio Rüdiger and forward Timo Werner.

 Bayern Munich is the obvious destination for Rüdiger given the Bundesliga champions have struggled in defense this term with Dayot Upamecano failing to convince and others such as Lucas Hernandez being injury-prone.

-Niklas Süle then stunned the league by announcing he would move to Borussia Dortmund on a free transfer in July, leaving a big hole in central defence which Bayern need to fill.
+Niklas Süle then stunned the league by announcing he would move to Borussia Dortmund on a free transfer in July, leaving a big hole in central defense that Bayern need to fill.

 Germany regular Rüdiger, who was last in the Bundesliga with Stuttgart in 2015, has improved as a player after a spell at Roma led him to Chelsea.